 The Royal Palace in Caserta is listed on the UNESCO World Heritage Sites list and in 2010, the Caserta Gardens were voted as the most beautiful gardens in the world.
 Without question, Caserta is well worth the visit.

 Villa Cimbrone, Ravello, Amalfi Coast

 Among the many beautiful places to visit and things to do in Positano and the Amalfi Coast is a day trip to Ravello to stroll one of the most beautiful gardens in Italy at Villa Cimbrone.
 Located high on the cliffside over the town of Atrani, the estate was originally owned by the wealthy Acconciajoco family in the 12th century, and eventually passed through the ages to the powerful Pitti family, as in the Pitti Palace in Florence.

-The gardens of Villa Cimbrone surrounds the Terrace of Infinity with its marble-carved busts and statues, and terra cotta amphorae and pots, and offer one of the most breathtaking panoramas anywhere along the Amalfi Coast.
+The gardens of Villa Cimbrone surround the Terrace of Infinity with its marble-carved busts and statues, terracotta amphorae and pots, and offer one of the most breathtaking panoramas anywhere along the Amalfi Coast.

 Villa Communale, Trani, Puglia

 By Maria & Katerina of It’s All Trip To Me